Excellent

 How does Orlando Science Middle High Charter rank in FL?

-Orlando Science Middle High Charter is ranked #394 out of 3,777 schools in FL.
+Orlando Science Middle High Charter ranks #623 of 3,778 schools in FL.

 What is Orlando Science Middle High Charter's MySchoolScout rating?

-Orlando Science Middle High Charter has a composite rating of 8.2 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Orlando Science Middle High Charter has a current MySchoolScout rating of 8.2 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Orlando Science Middle High Charter?